dsuarez01/tinyml_project/README.md

 # tinyml_project
 Repository for TinyML project (course # is 6.5940).

 We explore mixed-precision weight 4-bit, activation 4-bit quantization (W4A4) for LLM compression and acceleration.

+Activation quantizations are performed dynamically, weight quantizations are done according to an importance ranking computed from activation magnitudes.

+The fraction of salient weights preserved is kept at a fixed default value of 0.01.
+As shown in Activation-aware Weight Quantization (AWQ) by Lin et al. (2023) [1], retaining 1% of the salient weights significantly reduces quantization error.

+We aim to understand how quantization of the activations affects quantization error.
+Here, the fraction of activation channels (corresponding to salient weights) that are preserved is varied across the range [0.1,0.2,...,0.9].

 A push-the-button script is included below for ease of use.
-Note that the SLURM environment that I am currently developing this project in uses a slightly different workflow.
+Note that the SLURM environment uses a slightly different workflow (as shown in the demo).

 ## Push-the-button script: